AlexDee95/REST_OF_BASH/project/data.md

 * How will the data be archived, exchanged and published?

 * Who is responsible for the data and what are the duties associated with it?
-  * we'll put here, when we know with which data set we'll actually work
+  * we'll put it here, when we know with which data set we'll actually work

 * What costs and resources are associated with the project?
   * no costs nor additional resources foreseeable at this point